Doctoral study in Fine Arts and Design

 Types of doctoral study

 You are able to choose from the following to complete your doctoral study, depending on your research preferences.

 1. Doctor of Philosophy (PhD)

 The traditional PhD thesis is a formal piece of advanced research, with a final examined thesis of up to 100,000 words.
 Your thesis serves as a contribution to the field of contemporary art research on both a local and international level.
 To find out more about the programme structure, entry requirements and start dates, visit Doctor of Philosophy (PhD).

-You can also consider completing your PhD with a creative practice component.
+You can also consider completing your PhD including Scholarly Creative Work.
 This allows you to submit an exhibition or performance as examinable work alongside a thesis of up to 60,000 words.
 There are some specific guidelines around the admission requirements relating to the amount of writing in your Master of Fine Arts (MFA), as well as the timing of the examination for creative works.
 Studio space may be available when relevant to the proposed project.
-To find out more about this option, visit PhD with a creative practice component.
+To find out more about this option, visit PhD including Scholarly Creative Work.

 3. Doctor of Fine Arts (DocFA)